ac2ofx/ac2ofx/web.md

 * If you have a license key, use Browse… button to select your license.txt file and click on the Convert button to activate the key.

 ### Logout
-Click Logout, to logout, all files from current session will be deleted.
+Click Logout to logout.
+All files from current session will be deleted.